ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-builder-api.md

 :::caution
 Charon is in an alpha state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).

 Charon's integration with MEV-Boost is also in an alpha state and requires a non-trivial amount of configuration to get working successfully.
-In future this process aims to be much more automated and seamless from the users perspective.
+In future this process aims to be much more automated and seamless from a user's perspective.
 :::

 This quickstart guide focuses on configuring the builder API for a validator and assumes you already [have a cluster up and running](docs/int/quickstart/group/index.md).